taustation-fan/taustation-fan.github.io/ships.md

 of the ship.
 You can order the refurbishment while the repair is still in progress.
 This does not increase the repair time.

-The time spend on repairs outweighs the time you gain by not having to wait for public shuttles, and even the faster travel times of a Razorback.
+The time spent on repairs outweighs the time you gain by not having to wait for public shuttles, and even the faster travel times of a Razorback.